Modern alternatives to the paper chore chart

 Disadvantages: Rigid rotation system.
 No task weighting.
 No flexibility.

-FairChore adopts a different philosophy: rather than imposing a schedule, the app lets everyone freely do what they want, when they want, and guarantees equity through the point system.
+FairChore adopts a different philosophy: rather than imposing a schedule, the app lets everyone do what they want, when they want, and guarantees fairness through the points system.

 The Debt/Credit System

 Each task has a point value.
-When you do a task, you gain points, and others lose some.
+When you complete a task, you gain points, and others lose them.
 The sum is always zero.
-The one who never does anything accumulates a visible "debt."
+Those who do nothing accumulate a visible "debt."

 Task Weighting

-Doing dishes (10 points) isn't the same as deep cleaning (50 points).
-The system objectively reflects effort expended.
+Doing the dishes (10 points) isn't the same as deep cleaning (50 points).
+The system objectively reflects the effort provided.

 Total Flexibility

 No imposed schedule.
 You do more this week?
-You can ease up next week.
+You can ease up the next.
 Balance happens naturally over time.

 Complete History

 Who did what and when?
 Everything is recorded.
-No more sterile discussions about past contributions.
+No more pointless discussions about past contributions.

 Affected Members